Upstream#

 keepalive#

-load balancing method; otherwise, it won't work.upstream memcached_backend {
+a load balancing method, otherwise it will not work.upstream memcached_backend {

 server 127.0.0.1:11211;